grammyjs/website/site/docs/guide/introduction.md

 In addition, there are a variety of other helpful things that grammY does to make it simpler to create your bot.
 You will get to know them as you go.

-## Prerequisites to getting started
+## Prerequisites to Getting Started

 > Skip the rest of this page if you already know how to develop a Deno or a Node.js application, and [get started](./getting-started.md).